-S/N Statement Undecided Strongly Disagree Agree Strongly (0) Disagree (1) (2) (3) Agree (4) 1 PSSN Program is for government and Municipal Staff to benefit financially 9 38 24 16 13 2 PSSN Program is for political reasons 17 35 26 14 35 3 PSSN Program is not important as it can't enhance livelihood to beneficiaries 12 34 28 17 9 4 There is no need for PSSN Program as the magnitude of its impact is minimal 11 15 18 26 30 5 When you are enrolled into PSSN Program the community keeps distance from you 10 20 28 28 14 6 People involved in the implementation of the PSSN Program do not give us respect because of our poverty 18 32 22 18 10 7 PSSN Program is not for government and Municipal Staff to benefit financially 16 10 6 28 32 8 PSSN Program is not for political reasons 20 12 10 34 24 9 PSSN Program is important as it enhances livelihood to beneficiaries 8 6 24 26 36 10 There is need for PSSN Program as the magnitude of its impact is great 10 14 20 26 30 11 When you are enrolled into PSSN Program the community doesn't keep distance from you 10 16 17 27 30 12 People involved in the implementation of the PSSN Program give us deserved respect regardless of our poverty situation 15 14 12 29 30 Mean Score 13 29 58
+S/N Statement Response (%) Undecided (0) Strongly Disagree (1) Disagree (2) Agree (3) Strongly Agree (4) 1 PSSN Program is for government and Municipal Staff to benefit financially 9 38 24 16 13 2 PSSN Program is for political reasons 17 35 26 14 35 3 PSSN Program is not important as it can't enhance livelihood to beneficiaries 12 34 28 17 9 4 There is no need for PSSN Program as the magnitude of its impact is minimal 11 15 18 26 30 5 When you are enrolled into PSSN Program the community keeps distance from you 10 20 28 28 14 6 People involved in the implementation of the PSSN Program do not give us respect because of our poverty 18 32 22 18 10 7 PSSN Program is not for government and Municipal Staff to benefit financially 16 10 6 28 32 8 PSSN Program is not for political reasons 20 12 10 34 24 9 PSSN Program is important as it enhances livelihood to beneficiaries 8 6 24 26 36 10 There is need for PSSN Program as the magnitude of its impact is great 10 14 20 26 30 11 When you are enrolled into PSSN Program the community doesn't keep distance from you 10 16 17 27 30 12 People involved in the implementation of the PSSN Program give us deserved respect regardless of our poverty 15 14 12 29 30 situation Mean Score 13 29 58

-From Table 1 it is clear that Proportion of 58% of respondents, have positive perception on PSSN program.
-Whereby, 13 % of respondents are undecided about PSSN in program.
-Moreover, 29% of respondents have negative perception on the program.

-Similar finding was reported by Bani et al. (2014) who found that perception of beneficiaries was positively towards programs.
+From Table 1 58% of respondents, have positive perception on PSSN program while 29% of respondents have negative perception on the program.
+Similar finding was reported by Bani et al. (2014) who found that perception of beneficiaries was positive towards programs.
 Therefore, drawing experience from aforementioned studies, it was noted that people with positive perception tend to participate in development projects compared to their counterparties.
-For this case, majority of interviewed respondents in this study had positive perception towards PSSN program and therefore might be a reason for positive effects due to their effective participation in the program.
+Majority of the interviewed respondents in this study had positive perception towards PSSN program and therefore might be a reason for positive effects due to their effective participation in the program.
 The following quotes were further stipulated by the respondents during data collection;